r-keenan/my-personal-website-2025/README.md

 # Welcome to my website makeover!

 This is my portfolio and blog that I am currently working on.
-The backend is currently SvelteKit hosted on AWS.
+The front end and backend are currently SvelteKit hosted on AWS.
 The URL to see this code live is https://rosskeenan.com.

 This repo replaces the website that I built in late 2021 that was created with Next.js (React).
 You can find that repo here: [GitHub Repo for 2021 Website](https://github.com/r-keenan/my-personal-website)